 Try some examples such as

-At end we have setup the OLED connection, learnt about the I2C bus scanner for detecting I2C devices, Installed luma library and played around some couple of examples to display different type of graphic objects.
-There is a lot that can be done using this small OLED device “your code is your limit” so keep coding and do share in the comments section ,if you have done any projects or any comments or feedback.
-I will come up with next article with something new and interesting.
+At the end we have setup the OLED connection, learnt about the I2C bus scanner for detecting I2C devices, installed luma library and played around with some couple of examples to display different types of graphic objects.